StackVista/stackstate-docs/setup/agent/kubernetes.md

 {% endtab %}

 {% tab title="Linux" %}
-For StackState running on Linux, by default, the Receiver API is hosted at:
+For StackState running on Linux, the Receiver API is hosted by default at:
 ```text
 https://<baseUrl>:<receiverPort>/stsAgent/intake?api_key=<API_KEY>
 ```